 User Datagram Protocol (UDP): The connectionless protocol within TCP/IP that corresponds to the transport layer in the ISO/OSI reference model.

-user message: A message that is sent between instances of an application using the DirectPlay network library as a transport.
+user message: A message sent between instances of an application using the DirectPlay network library as a transport.

-user policy mode: A mode of policy application that is used to retrieve settings for an authenticated domain user account, interactively logged on to a client.
+user policy mode: A mode of policy application used to retrieve settings for an authenticated domain user account, interactively logged on to a client.

 user principal name (UPN): A user account name (sometimes referred to as the user logon name) and a domain name identifying the domain in which the user account is located.
 This is the standard usage for logging on to a Windows domain.
-The format is: firstname.lastname@example.org (in the form of an email address).
-In Active Directory, the UPN is the userPrincipalName attribute of the account object, as specified in [MS-ADTS].
+The format is: firstname.lastname@example.org (in the form of an e-mail address).
+In the Active Directory directory service, the UPN is the userPrincipalName attribute of the account object, as specified in [MS-ADTS].

 user profile: A collection of attributes on a user object that are used to customize an end-user experience.

 user profile folder: A storage location in an operating system that provides the operating system and applications with a per-user location with conventional semantics.
 For example, each user on a Windows operating system has his or her own documents, music, videos, and pictures user-profile folders in which he or she may store per-user data.